etandel/filter52/README.md

 ### Arch Linux

-A "pure" Arch setup will use "netctl" for networking.
+A "pure" Arch setup will use `netctl` for networking.
 If that's your case  - that is, you don't use network-manager, wicd etc. -, the DNS "surgery" is done via `/etc/resolv.conf` and you can use the `run-arch.sh` script that automatically configures `filter52` and restores the system's original DNS settings when it shuts down.

 ### Ubuntu